Host cell protein: Analysis

 Recently, the MS method has been further improved through the method SWATH LC-MS. SWATH is a data independent acquisition (DIA) form of mass spectrometry, where the mass range is partitioned in small mass windows, which is then analysed with tandem MS (MS/MS).
 The key advantages are the reproducibility for both individual HCP identification and absolute quantification by applying internal protein standards.

-Despite the solid improvements of this method of protein analysis, there are also limitations, the main of which is to take into account the properties of the sample matter, thus: sampling conditions, limited technical variability, and the number of missing values in the sample - lead to infelicity that can be challenged in statistical analysis by factoring in batch effects, sampling effects, and the increase in missing identifications.
+Despite the solid improvements of this method of protein analysis, there are also limitations, the main of which is that it requires a high level of expertise and advanced instrumentation to conduct the analysis.